Angeleknows/Fountainhead/README.md

 This is my public portfolio for Telling Stories with Data at CMU!

 # About me
-Hi!
-Coucou! ¡Hola!
+¡Hola!
 My name is Eder Hernández and I'm a second year master's candidate at Heinz College at Carnegie Mellon University studying Public Policy & Management.
 I'm originally from Santa Barbara, CA but have called Los Angeles, CA home since my early 20s.
 I love the outdoors, including hiking along the coast and finding new cute coffee shops.

 In my former career, I worked in data governance from a legal perspective, specializing in health.
 I love the idea of continuing in this work, but from a more creative and global lens.